 1.1.
 Feedback in the single neuron

 Positive and negative feedback processes have been evidenced in human nervous systems already at the level of single cells, during change of bioelectric potential.
-As within the ionic hypothesis by Alan Lloyd Hodgkin and Andrew Fielding Huxley, action potentials engage positive feedback, for the depolarizing phase.
+As within the ionic hypothesis by Alan Lloyd Hodgkin and Andrew Fielding Huxley, natural action potentials engage positive feedback for the depolarizing phase.
 The active transport to provide for intra-cellular balance works on negative feedback (Vander et al., 1985).

 1.2.
-Space and time in neural communication
+Space and time in intercellular communication

 1.3.
 Human systemic dynamics

 1.4.
-A reflex arc
+A human reflex arc